-Uninstalling the openms-core-tracing-jaeger feature at runtime is not yet supported.
+Uninstalling the opennms-core-tracing-jaeger feature at runtime is not yet supported.
 To disable tracing with Jaeger, remove the reference from the features boot file and restart Minion.

-Additional Jaeger tracing options can be added to \$MINION\HOME/etc/system.properties on Minion.
+Additional Jaeger tracing options can be added to \$MINION_HOME/etc/system.properties on Minion.
 Available configuration options are listed here.